 A group of graduated students with vandalized uniform, in front of SMA Negeri 2 Surabaya high school.

-In the last few years prior to our graduation, some high schools taking measure to discourage this by asking their students either to wear batik clothes or personal dress to avoid them making graffiti on their clothes, some schools didn’t (or still don’t) take such measure which resulted in the sight of high school kids having fun of graffitied their former uniform.
+Although in the last few years prior to our graduation, some high schools taking measure to discourage this by asking their students either to wear batik clothes or personal dress to avoid them making graffiti on their clothes, some schools didn’t (or still don’t) take such measure which resulted in the sight of high school kids having fun of graffitied their former uniform.

 A convoy of high school students about to turn to Jalan Pemuda street.
 The intersection on the left background is now regulated with traffic lights.